-The charge and Lennard-Jones parameters of the alanine and the glycine side chains are defined as a function of λ , in such a fashion that the interaction of the methyl group of alanine with the rest of the protein is effective at the beginning of the simulation, i.e. $\lambda = 0$, while the glycine C{α} hydrogen does not interact with the rest of the protein, and vice versa at the end of the simulation, i.e. $\lambda = 1$.
-For intermediate values of λ , both the alanine and the glycine side chains participate in non-bonded interactions with the rest of the protein, scaled on the basis of the current value of λ .
-It should be emphasized that these side chains, however, do not interact with themselves.
-It is not necessary to explicitly exclude those atoms that are created from those that will be annihilated in the course of the FEP calculation.
+The energy and forces are defined as a function of λ , in such a fashion that the interaction of the methyl group of alanine with the rest of the protein is effective at the beginning of the simulation, $i.e.\lambda = 0$, while the glycine C{α} hydrogen does not interact with the rest of the protein, and vice versa at the end of the simulation, $i.e.\lambda = 1$.
+For intermediate values of λ , both the alanine and the glycine side chains participate in the non-bonded interactions with the rest of the protein, scaled on the basis of the current value of λ .
+It should be emphasized that these side chains, however, do not interact with each other.

+It is, therefore, necessary to exclude explicitly in the setup those atoms that are created from those that will be annihilated in the course of the FEP calculation (see "A tutorial to set up alchemical free energy perturbation calculations in NAMD" available from the NAMD website).

-It is also worth noting that the free energy calculation does not alter intramolecular potentials, i.e. bond stretch, valence angle deformation, torsions, etc..., during the simulation.
-In calculations targetted at the estimation of free energy differences between two states characterized by distinct environments - e.g.a ligand, bound to a protein in the first simulation, and solvated in water, in the second - as is the case for most free energy calculations that make use of a thermodynamic cycle, perturbation of intramolecular terms can be safely avoided.
+It is also worth noting that the free energy calculation does not alter intramolecular potentials, i.e. bond stretch, valence angle deformation, torsions etc, during the simulation.
+In calculations targetted at the estimation of free energy differences between two states characterized by distinct environments - e.g.a ligand bound to a protein in the first simulation, and solvated in water, in the second - as is the case for most free energy calculations that make use of a thermodynamic cycle, perturbation of intramolecular terms, e.g.chemical bonds, can be safely avoided.
 [5]